riad-mammadov/Serve2U-CloudBasedApplication/README.md

+#Serve2U
+##A cloud based web application targetted at football fans who prefer the convenience and concept of ordering concession items directly to their seats, allowing them to pay via Stripe's API and recieve their orders without having to deal with the half-time/pre-game rush that is so commonly seen during matches.

+This application was developed as part of my Individual Project module worth 45 Credits.

+###Note: This project was created prior to any proficient knowledge in Node.js / React.js and was my first time attempting a fullstack application along with cloud intergration.

 -------------------------

-PROJECT SET UP GUIDE
+##PROJECT SET UP GUIDE

-Pre Requisites - Node.js, PHP, MySQL, Composer (https://getcomposer.org/download/)
+Pre Requisites - Node.js, PHP, MySQL, Composer

-Folder Structure -
+##Folder Structure -

 The src folder holds all of my relevant folders for my code including my servers